Medications

 Magnesium (OTC): for constipation, sleep, and muscle contractions

-- They are used for sedation, anxiety, sleep, muscle spasms, and seizures.
+- Used for sedation, anxiety, sleep, muscle spasms, and seizures.

 - Can cause aggression or agitation

-- (prolonged use can cause a rebound effect)
+- Xanax/alprazolam, Ativan/lorazepam, Klonopin/clonazepam are benzodiazepines (prolonged use can cause a rebound effect)